Have you ever caught yourself taking a test to find out what kind of friend you are or enjoying fun with animated infographics on the web?

 Keep on reading!

+Interactivity can appear in calculators, quizzes, ebooks, videos, and animated infographics.
 They don’t necessarily need to be digital.
-Still, it’s on the internet that this type of content gains a myriad of formats — calculators, quizzes, and animated infographics — and generate new possibilities for user interaction.
+Still, it’s on the internet that this type of content gains a myriad of formats and generates new possibilities for user interaction.

 The power of media interactivity has leaped forward with the emergence of the internet, especially after the popularization of blogs and social networks.